Adin Steinsaltz: Biography

 Steinsaltz and his wife lived in Jerusalem until his death and had three children and many grandchildren and great-grandchildren.
 In 2016, Steinsaltz suffered a stroke, leaving him unable to speak.
-His son, Rabbi Menachem ("Meni") Even-Israel, is the executive director of the Steinsaltz Center, Rabbi Steinsaltz's umbrella organization, located in the Nachlaot neighborhood of Jerusalem.
+His son, Rabbi Menachem ("Meni") Even-Israel, is the executive director of the Steinsaltz Center, Steinsaltz's umbrella organization located in the Nachlaot neighborhood of Jerusalem.

-Steinsaltz died in Jerusalem on 7 August 2020, from acute pneumonia, at the Shaare Tzedek Medical Center.
+Steinsaltz died in Jerusalem on 7 August 2020, from acute pneumonia at the Shaare Tzedek Medical Center.
 He was hospitalized earlier in the week with a severe lung infection.
-He leaves behind his wife Sarah, three children and eighteen grandchildren.
+His wife Sarah survived him, together with three children and eighteen grandchildren.

-Head of the new Sanhedrin

-Steinsaltz accepted the position as Nasi (President) of the 2004 attempt to revive the Sanhedrin.
-In 2008, he resigned from this position due to differences of opinion.

 As an author

-Steinsaltz was a prolific author and commentator, having written numerous books on Jewish knowledge, tradition and culture, and produced original commentaries on the entirety of Jewish canon: Tanakh (Torah, Prophets, and Writings), the Babylonian Talmud, the Mishna, the Mishneh Torah, and Tanya.
+Steinsaltz was a prolific author and commentator who wrote numerous books on Jewish knowledge, tradition and culture, and produced original commentaries on a huge portion of the Jewish canon: Tanakh (the Jewish bible), the Babylonian Talmud, the Mishna, the Mishneh Torah, Tanya, and Torah Or/Likutei Torah.